SeanFmcdonnell/miami3dscan/src/pages/index.md

 heading: Get your Listing Virtual Tour Ready
 description: >-
-  Using Matterport technology we can give your buyers the best look at your deal.
+  Using Matterport technology we can give your buyers the best look at your deal. you want to jump on the zoom so i can show you
 offerings:
   blurbs:
     - image: /img/cctv.png
       text: >-
-        By leveraging the Insta360 camera and Matterport technology we can provide seamless images for you to be able to create an in-depth and detailed interior of your listing.
+        By leveraging the [Insta360 camera](https://www.insta360.com) and [Matterport](https://www.matterport.com) technology we can provide seamless images for you to be able to create an in-depth and detailed interior of your listing.
     - image: /img/time.png